Our Gardening Year 2023

 January – Week 4:

 Finally, on Wednesday, 10 days after it all fell, temperatures warmed slightly, and we had light rain all day, and that did the trick.
 It’s fascinating to see the last parts of the garden lose their snow after a really cold spell like this – presumably the coldest.
 I scatter accumulated sacks of wood ash from the stoves across the upper sections of the top hay meadow.
 By the end of the day, only the cleared piles of snow in the yard remained.
 I was amazed to find one hive apparently being robbed out at 6 degrees C in the drizzle, and light winds on January 25th.
 Is this a record early date for witnessing such a thing, I wonder?
-Plus the better news of signs of life in the Swedish butter churn hive, which following on from its maternal hive of origin, which had pushed out 3 swarms last year, so would have been left very weakened.
+Plus the better news of signs of life in the Swedish butter churn hive, which is following on from its maternal hive of origin, which had pushed out 3 swarms last year, so would have been left very weakened.

 William and I had a good day clearing brash into piles ready for burning if we can just get a few dry days and some wind next week.
 We carry up some replacement fencing posts and dump them by ones that are wobbling in the breeze.
 This is a necessary regular annual chore to keep the fencing in good order.
 W. does an excellent job collecting molehills to top off the new growing/propagation beds above the Amelanchier.
 Exhausted by my morning’s efforts, I potter with finishing hand weeding the cobbled path in front of the house, and tidying up the barn, for potential garden visitors from next week.